Ruggero1912/ruggero1912.github.io/index.md

 I am an associate researcher in multimodal Artificial Intelligence at CNR - ISTI, part of the Italian National Research Council.<br/>
 I am doing research in the field of image captioning, multi-modal information retrieval and multimodal AI in general.<br/>
-This November I started my PhD at the University of Pisa.
+In November 2024 I started my PhD at the University of Pisa.

 ## Projects 💻